Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/05_Software_stack.md

 <figure markdown style="border: 1px solid #000">
   ![EasyBuild training](img/LUMI-1day-20230321-software/Dia34.png){ loading=lazy }
 </figure>

-Since there were a lot of registrations from local support team members, I want to dedicate one slide to them also.

 Pointers to all information about EasyBuild can be found on the EasyBuild web site [easybuild.io](https://easybuild.io/).
 This